Big O Notation

 Time complexity tells you how the number of steps in your algorithm grows with input size.

-It doesn't measure actual seconds — it shows how fast or slow your code will scale.
-For example, doubling the input might double the work (O(n)), or it might make it 100× worse (O(n²)).
+It doesn't measure actual seconds - it shows how the work grows as your input grows.
+For example, doubling the input might double the work (O(n)), or quadruple it (O(n²)).
+Push the input 10× larger and that O(n²) cost balloons 100×.

 What Is Space Complexity?